headdetect/WebSharp/README.md

 # WebSharp

-The idea behind WebSharp is to provide a lightweight solution for web development in C#, using Microsoft Roslyn and RazorEngine.
-The goal is to create something comparible to node.js, but using C# with the power of .NET.
+The idea behind WebSharp is to provide a lightweight solution for web development in C#, using Microsoft Roslyn and RazorEngine for rapid web development.
+You can have a website up and running in moments with WebSharp.
+It's built for customization - you control the web server, no more IIS.
+If you're more comfortable with ASP.NET MVC, well, there's an MVC-esque framework waiting inside if you want to go that route.
+Otherwise, there's a wide variety of ways to structure your website, and WebSharp gives you the power to forge your own website design.

 ```csharp
 var httpd = new HttpServer();